SteliosSpanos/pocket-git/README.md

-# pocket-git
+# Pocket-Git

 A minimal Git implementation in C++03, built for educational purposes and as preparation for contributing to [CERN-HSF cvmfs](https://github.com/cvmfs/cvmfs).

 ## Overview

-pocket-git implements core Git functionality from scratch, providing insight into Git's internal object model, compression strategies, and command-line interface design.
+Pocket-Git implements core Git functionality from scratch, providing insight into Git's internal object model, compression strategies, and command-line interface design.
 The project adheres strictly to C++03 standards and follows cvmfs coding conventions.

 Unlike standard Git which uses SHA-1 hashing, pocket-git uses SHA-256 for object identification.